Clinical Research Coordinator I - Smidt Heart Institute

 Location: Los Angeles, California

 Grow your career at Cedars-Sinai!

-The Smidt Heart Institute reflects Cedars-Sinai's steadfast dedication to heart disease and research innovation giving patients access to the highest level of care.
+The Smidt Heart Institute reflects Cedars-Sinai's steadfast commitment to heart disease and research innovation giving patients access to the highest level of care.
 Year after year, thousands of people trust their hearts to Smidt Heart Institute at Cedars-Sinai.
-Our cardiologists, cardiac surgeons and niche care teams treat the full spectrum of heart disease and disorders, while our investigators continue to advance the field with groundbreaking, life-saving research.
-From genetic counseling and targeted drug therapies to a growing array of minimally invasive procedures, Cedars-Sinai continues to stand at the forefront of technology, innovation and discovery improving patient outcomes.
+Our cardiologists, cardiac surgeons and specialized care teams treat the full spectrum of heart disease and disorders, while our investigators continue to advance the field with groundbreaking, life-saving research.
+From genetic counseling and targeted drug therapies to an increasing array of minimally invasive procedures, Cedars-Sinai continues to stand at the forefront of technology, innovation and discovery improving patient outcomes.

 Join our team and use your experience with an organization known nationally for excellence in research!

-- Highschool Diploma/ GED required - Bachelor's degree in Science, Sociology or related field preferred
+Bachelor's Degree Science, Sociology or related degree preferred

 Working Title: Clinical Research Coordinator I - Smidt Heart Institute Department: Heart Institute Operations Business Entity: Academic / Research Job Category: Academic/Research Job Specialty: Research Studies/Clinical Trials Position Type: Full-time Shift Length: 8 hour shift Shift Type: Day